wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Substitution is the process of exchanging one byte in a message for another.
    <br /><br />

+A <strong>salt</strong> is used to prevent precomputation attacks such as Rainbow Tables.
+A salt is a non-secret, random value that's used to ensure that the same plaintext will not consistently hash to the same output value;

+A <strong>nonce</strong> ("number used once") is typically used to prevent replay attacks.
+A nounce is typically a randomly generated value associated with a message in a cryptographic scheme, and must be unique within some specified scope (such as a given time interval, or a session).

-A running key cipher is NOT a substitution cipher.
+A <strong>running key cipher</strong> is NOT a substitution cipher.
 A running key cipher uses a physical component, usually a book, to provide the polyalphabetic characters.
 All the other options are substitution ciphers.

 Steganography
    * Distortion techniques are when the knowledge of original cover in the decoding process is essential at the receiver side.